Sup2point0/Assort/Yu-Gi-Oh/decks/dryconix.md

 ### End Board
 The dream endboard consists of White Zoa, Amorphactor Pain, Odd-Eyes Gravity Dragon, Elder Entity.

 White Zoa needs 3 cards to Ritual Summon – itself, Dogmatikabre, and a Draconids or Quadrantids in Hand to Tribute (or we could have a Lv8 Ritual and banish an Arc Light from the Grave, that works too).
-Regardless, it’s quite a lot to ask, and while it has stellar protection and a devastyzing effect, it’s probably not enough to hold up on its own – which means we can’t just abandon the Drytron side of things.
+Regardless, it’s quite a lot to ask, and while it has stellar protection and a devastating effect, it’s probably not enough to hold up on its own – which means we can’t just abandon the Drytron side of things.
 So, I’ll only bring it out if I can still Ritual Summon other Ritual Monsters with Meteonis Drytron.

 Luckily, Drytron’s got... wouldn’t say plenty, but definitely enough cards to search out all the Ritual Spells and Monsters we need.
 Nadir Servant is great for searching any missing piece we need, and if we go second Dogmatikatrix can grab both White Zoa and Dogmatikabre all in one go, or even another copy of itself if we’ve already got one of those.